Before you can create your perfect chocolate Easter Egg you’ve got to make a few decisions.

 Who’s the Easter egg for, do you want to make a claim about your chocolate egg?
 Consider a vegan chocolate Easter Egg, or for younger children a white chocolate Easter Egg, what about an egg made from single origin chocolate, or a milk chocolate egg made with British milk.

-Sustainability Do you want your egg to be part of a scheme that supports sustainability such as Cocoa Horizons, UTZ, Rainforest Alliance or Fairtrade?
+Sustainability Do you want your egg to be part of a recognised scheme that supports sustainability such as Cocoa Horizons, Rainforest Alliance or Fairtrade?

 How thick would you like the shell of your Easter Egg to be?
 Traditionally a standard hollow Easter egg will have a reasonably thin shell whilst a premium egg will have a thicker shell.